Banff in September: Weather, Fall Tips & Things to Do

 Burstall Pass

-Posing at Burstall Pass for a picture!
+Dan and I posing at the top of Burstall Pass for a picture!

-The hike to Burstall Pass is 16.3 kilometres (10.1 miles) round trip and is considered moderate in difficulty.
 Along the way, you’ll pass by a crystal-clear creek and have opportunities to enjoy stunning views of the Spray Valley and surrounding peaks.
 As you ascend towards the pass itself, the landscape becomes increasingly vibrant with golden larches carpeting the slopes.

-This hike is a favourite among both locals and visitors during the larch season, offering a peaceful and less crowded alternative to some of the more popular trails around Banff National Park.
+This hike is a favourite among both locals and visitors during the larch season, offering a peaceful and less crowded alternative to some of the more popular fall trails around Banff National Park.

 Read More